-T4.3 It is of great importance to the protection of the Breckland SAC / SPA, that the measures set out in Local Plan Policies ENV 02 and ENV 03 are strictly applied to development in the Neighbourhood Area where applicable, including appropriate evidence of measures proposed to mitigate harmful impacts and consideration of the potential development may have to increase visitor pressure on the protected areas.
+- 9) Any other community facility developed during the life of this Plan. - T4.2 It is of great importance to the protection of the Breckland SAC / SPA, that the measures set out in Local Plan Policies ENV 02 and ENV 03 are strictly applied to development in the Neighbourhood Area where applicable, including appropriate evidence of measures proposed to mitigate harmful impacts and consideration of the potential development may have to increase visitor pressure on the protected areas. - T4.3 Proposals, including change of use (outside permitted development rights), which result in the loss of the local sport or other recreational facilities will be subject to the same criteria Local Plan Policy COM 04 specifies for community facilities. - T4.4 Proposals where new development increases the demand for sport or other recreational facilities will be subject to the same criteria Local Plan Policy COM 04 specifies for community facilities, in accordance with the requirements of Local Plan Policy INF 02: Developer Contributions.

-T4.4 Saham Toney is an almost entirely rural area with very little business or tourism related development.

-T4.5 Based on information from the Institute of Directors, there are 41 registered businesses that operate in Saham Toney.
+- T4.5 Saham Toney is an almost entirely rural area with very little business or tourism related development. - T4.6 Based on information from the Institute of Directors, there are 41 registered businesses that operate in Saham Toney.
 Of those 34 are run from home, and 1 is a mobile gardening business.

-Only 6 have dedicated business premises, as follows:

-- a.
-A pet supplies warehouse;

-- b.
-Broom Hall hotel

-- c.
-A caravan park;

-- d.
-A tea room;

-- e.
-Administrative offices for a development company;

-- f.
-A holiday park comprising shepherd's huts to let.
+Only 6 have dedicated business premises, as follows: - a) A pet supplies warehouse; - b) Broom Hall hotel - c) A caravan park; - d) A tea room; - e) Administrative offices for a development company; - f) A holiday park comprising shepherd's huts to let.